strategy-coach/workspaces-host/README.md

 ## GitHub Binary Releases Management

-We use [eget](https://github.com/zyedidia/eget) to install prebuilt binaries from GitHub when `pkgx` does not have a package in its pantry. `eget` works great when all we care about is the latest version of a single binary from a particular GitHub repo.
+We use [eget](https://github.com/zyedidia/eget) to install prebuilt binaries from GitHub when `brew` does not have a package in its Formulae. `eget` works great when all we care about is the latest version of a single binary from a particular GitHub repo.

 ## Polyglot Languages Installation and Directory-specific Version Management

-We use `pkgx` to manage languages and utilities when deterministic reproducibility is not crucial and convenience is more important.
+We use `brew` to manage languages and utilities when deterministic reproducibility is not crucial and convenience is more important.

 For complex setups you can also use [mise](https://mise.jdx.dev/).

-`pkgx` and `mise` enable tools to be installed and, more importantly, support multiple versions simultaneously.
+`brew`, `pkgx` and `mise` enable tools to be installed and, more importantly, support multiple versions simultaneously.
 For example, we heavily use `Deno` for multiple projects but each project might require a different version. `pkgx` and `mise` support global, per session, and per project (directory) version